Shigisan engi (Legends of the Temple on Mount Shigi) Item Number: N2.782 from the MOA: University of British Columbia

 Description

-First in a set of three (N2.782, N2.783 and N2.784) picture scrolls known as emakimono (絵巻物) or emaki (絵巻) of Shigisan engi (信貴山縁起; Legends of the Temple on Mount Shigi); painted in ink with calligraphy.
+First scroll in a set of three (N2.782, N2.783 and N2.784) picture scrolls, known as emakimono (絵巻物) or emaki (絵巻) of Shigisan engi (信貴山縁起; Legends of the Temple on Mount Shigi); painted in ink with calligraphy.
 Mounted on grey-purple paper printed with a silver floral design.
 Wound around a wooden baton.
-When closed it ties shut with a length of purple cord, printed with a white crisscross pattern.
+When closed it ties shut with a length of purple cord, printed with a white crisscrossing pattern.

 Narrative

-Purchase recommended by Dr. Shūichi Kato (加藤周一; 1919–2008), UBC Department of Asian Studies (1960-69).
-Dr. Kato was a well-known cultural, literary and political critic and intellectual, who originally trained as a medical doctor.
 The scroll has the title 信貴山縁起 飛倉の巻 (Shigisan engi, Asuka no maki; Legends of the Temple on Mount Shigi, The Flying Granary).
 The first scroll of the three is also known as Yamazaki chōja no maki (山崎長者の巻).
-The scroll set in the MOA collection is a modern reproduction of the original work (in colour), likely produced in the 12th century, belonging to Chōgosonshi-ji temple (朝護孫子寺) in Nara Prefecture.
+The scroll set in the MOA collection is a modern reproduction of the original work in colour, likely produced in the twelfth century, belonging to Chōgosonshi-ji temple (朝護孫子寺) in Nara Prefecture.
+The purchase was recommended to MOA in 1962 by Dr. Shūichi Kato (加藤周一; 1919–2008), UBC Department of Asian Studies (1960-69).
+Dr. Kato was a well-known cultural, literary and political critic and intellectual, who originally trained as a medical doctor.